-On July 27, 2022, the Company received a letter of notification from Freeport that it does not intend to continue with the earn-in of the Ricardo Property after delays in receiving environmental permits required for drilling.
-The effective termination date of the Ricardo Option Agreement will be 30 days from the date of the notification, or August 26, 2022.
+On July 27, 2022, the Company received a letter of notification from Freeport that it wished to cease the earn-in of the Ricardo property.
+The termination date of the Ricardo Option Agreement was effective on August 26, 2022.

 Tamarugo